openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

 What's New in Version 1.1
 -------------------------

-These features are not yet considered stable (expected September 4th, 2014).
+These features are considered stable as of September 4th, 2014.

 - Introduced a mechanism to exchange an Identity Token for a SAML assertion.
 - Introduced a mechanism to retrieve Identity Provider Metadata.